• Plants/Nature, trees

 While on my way to meet a friend for lunch I passed this family selling few pumpkins.
 I just had to stop and get a photo.
 They weren’t very talkative but they also did not try to sell me anything.
 I wonder if the truck still runs!
 Hope everyone has a good weekend!

-• Badlands National Park, National Parks
+• Badlands National Park, landscape, National Parks

 The Badlands